 Canyon Creek Lakes & L Lake Trail is a 16.4 mile moderately trafficked out and back trail located near Lewiston, California that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from June until October.
+The trail offers a number of activity options and is best used from June until October.
 Dogs and horses are also able to use this trail.

 Hike up to a hidden lake with many great views of the Trinity Alps This trail is pretty difficult but the views are well worth it if you have the energy.
 It involves a lot of climbing up switchbacks and even wading through some pretty deep (and cold) water, but once you get to the top you will be glad you fought your way through it because the views of the lakes below and the mountains in the distance is something that you will never forget.